Sebastiano Siviglia: 2009–10

-On 6 December Siviglia returned to play as an unused bench at Derby della Capitale (round 15).
-In the next match, Siviglia formed 3 men defender along with Radu and Guglielmo Stendardo in a 352 formation and finally a second win of the league and the first for Siviglia against Genoa from the front of table on 13 December (round 16).
-Then Lazio gave up the next European match and filled with backup player.
-3 days after the European match, Siviglia played as one of the 3-men defense again at the 0–1 lost to Inter on 20 December (round 17).
-Siviglia also secured a place in 3-men defense in the next 2 matches, including the third league won against Livorno.
-Since the arrival of new coach Edoardo Reja, he did not play the first match under Reja against Palermo at Coppa Italia, but returned as one of the 3-men defense in the next match (round 20).
-After played as unused sub against at Coppa Italia, He played as starting central-back partnered with Stendardo (in 433 formation), against Chievo which both struggle to secure point to stay.
+On 6 December, Siviglia returned to play as an unused substitute in the Derby della Capitale (round 15).
+In the next match, Siviglia formed a three-man defence, along with Radu and Guglielmo Stendardo in a 3-5-2 formation, which finally led to a second win of the league, and the first for Siviglia against Genoa.
+Then, in the next European match, Lazio replaced him with a back-up player.
+Three days after that game, Siviglia played as one of the a three-man defence again in the 0–1 lost to Inter on 20 December (round 17).
+Siviglia also secured a place in the three-man defence in the next two matches, including the third league win against Livorno.
+Since the arrival of the new coach Edoardo Reja, he did not play in the game against Palermo in the Coppa Italia, but returned as part of the three-man defence in the next match (round 20).
+After playing as an unused sub in the Coppa Italia, he played as a starting centre-back, partnering with Stendardo (in a 4-3-3 formation), against Chievo, which ended in a hard-fought draw.

-After that match (round 21), he was out-favoured by the coach and returned as starting XI in round 26, partnered with Stendardo and ended in 1–1 draw with Fiorentina.
-In the next 2 matches 352 was re-introduced and Siviglia had played as starter, both Lazio lost.
+After that match (round 21), he was favoured by the coach and returned to the starting XI in round 26, partnering again with Stendardo; the game ended in a 1–1 draw with Fiorentina.
+In the next two matches, the 3-5-2 formation was re-introduced and Siviglia played as a starter; Lazio lost both games.